wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

     dbctl instance db2:3308 set-weight 10 --section s1
     # Set the weight for a group
     dbctl instance db2:3308 set-weight 1 --section s2 --group logpager
+    # Set the weight for all configured groups, but not globally
+    dbctl instance db2:3308 set-weight 1 --section s2 --group all

 ### MediaWiki-related records